aakarsh-1123/Surge/README.md

-# Detection of Transition from Noise to Thermoacoustic Instability in a Combustor using CNN
+# Detection of Transition from Combustion Noise to Thermoacoustic Instability in a Partially Premixed Turbulent Combustor using Convolutional Neural Networks

-This repository contains the code implementation for a machine learning model that classifies pressure-time data points as noise or instability, specifically focusing on the patterns of pressure-time plots.
-The model utilizes logistic regression, support vector machines (SVM), random forest, and convolutional neural network (CNN) algorithms.
+This repository contains the code implementation for a machine-learning model that classifies pressure-time data points as noise or instability.
+The model utilizes logistic regression, support vector machines (SVM), and random forest for classification on the basis of the pressure wave amplitudes- high amplitude corresponding to instability and low to noise.
+Classification on the basis of pressure amplitude itself means that the model is built for a single combustor and so is a combustor-dependent model.
+On the other hand, to utilize the model for any general combustor, a combustor-independent model was built using Convolutional Neural Networks which classifies data points on the basis of patterns of pressure-time plots.

 ## Objective